BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 </p>

 <p>
-Proust's idea reminds me of something my father, Denis Culley, who was an English (literature) major in college, used to tell me: <i>"the first word every author puts to the page is "pain"."</i>
+As a child, my father, who was an English (literature) major in college, used to tell me "the first word every author puts to the page is "pain"."
+Bruce Lee reclaimed his lost time, wonderfully.
 </p>

 <p>